jpuri/react-component-stores/README.md

 };
 ```

-Any change to application state should be done using api method `updateAppState(actionType, key, value)`.
-In given example if `updateAppState` is called using key as `data1` or `data2` the component store will get updated.
+Any change to data should be done using api method `updateComponentStores(actionType, key, value)`.
+In given example if `updateComponentStores` is called using key as `data1` or `data2` the component store will get updated.

 ### Influences
 1. [OM](https://github.com/omcljs/om)